-The Kedro Journal aims at reproducibility, but is not focused on machine learning.
+The Kedro Journal aimed at reproducibility (it was removed in kedro==0.18), but is not focused on machine learning.
 The Journal keeps track of two elements:

 - the CLI arguments, including on the fly parameters.
 This makes the command used to run the pipeline fully reproducible. - the AbstractVersionedDataSet for which versioning is activated.
 It consists in copying the data whom versioned argument is True when the save method of the AbstractVersionedDataSet is called.
 This approach suffers from two main drawbacks: - the configuration is assumed immutable (including parameters), which is not realistic ni machine learning projects where they are very volatile.
 To fix this, the git sha has been recently added to the Journal, but it has still some bugs in my experience (including the fact that the current git sha is logged even if the pipeline is ran with uncommitted change, which prevents reproducibility).
 This is still recent and will likely evolve in the future. - there is no support for browsing old runs, which prevents cleaning the database with old and unused datasets, compare runs between each other...